xtrime-ru/antizapret-vpn-docker/README.md

  - `filter_dist=0` - filter lists with rules from exclude-hosts-dist.txt
  - `format=list` - 'list' or 'json'.
 Detected automatically.
  - `client=az-local` - name of client to add to rules.
 Detected automatically.
+ - `allow=true` - disable this option, to block domains from list for this exit node.

 ## Adding IPs/Subnets
 Add ips and subnets to `./config/antizapret/custom/include-ips-custom.txt` and run `docker compose exec antizapret doall`